aspatti1257/CellLineAnalyzer/README.md

 # 6.)
 Troubleshooting

 - This program requires python 3.6.
 You can check your version of python by running typing `python --version` in the command line.
 If it's 3.6.x, please upgrade.

 - Make sure that your is_classifier variable matches what is in your results.csv file.
 If your results.csv file is filled with 0s and 1s for the values, but is_classifier=0, we'll try to interpret all that data as regression data.
 At best, the results will be nonsensical, at worst, it will error when attempting to create a proper machine learning model.

 - This program also requires installation of the following packages: scipy, numpy, pandas, joblib, sklearn Make sure all of these packages are installed for python 3.6.
 If you don't have them, you can install them with pip from the command line:
   `pip install PACKAGE_NAME` where PACKAGE_NAME is scipy, sklearn, etc.

+- Please not for the accuracy score of classification: This measure is the accuracy score as provided by sklearn.
+This metric can perform very bad, depending on the base rates of the classes.
+If there are two classes ('sensitive' and 'resistant', for example) and one of these classes ('sensitive') has a low base rate, one gets a high accuracy score when always predicting 'resistant'.
+Thus, it could be possible that a model with given accuracy score performs much better than one with a higher accuracy score, which is known as the accuracy paradox.
+If another measure is whished, it should be manually coded.

 - Be aware that LinearSVM needs less features than samples in order to work properly.
 Using gene lists, the amount of features is significantly reduced, but usually this amount is still larger than the amount of samples (cell lines).
 If you use two